-The very corner of North Phillips Avenue and Kilbourn Avenue today is not part of this nomination.
+The very corner of North Vel Phillips Avenue and Kilbourn Avenue today is not part of this nomination.
 In 1894 and possibly earlier a 2-story masonry building once stood at the corner housing a saloon.
 By 1910 it housed an auto sales room as well as a machine shop.
 To the east next door along Kilbourn Avenue were the J. Knauer Lithograph Company and then the Republican House Hotel.
 Knauer expanded west to the saloon/auto sales/machine shop by 1926.
 Knauer's was eventually razed as well as the corner masonry building.
 The current 900 North Vel Phillips Avenue aka 340 West Kilbourn houses a tavern, Major Goolsby's.
 A permit dated October 23, 1950 showed there was new construction on the site for owner Ed Lammi.
 The \$60,000 building was built to be a restaurant and tavern.
+It had a number of proprietors over its history.
 Today it is known as Major Goolsby's.
 The property is owned by the Journal Sentinel but is not part of this nomination.